The car-free lifestyle is becoming more prevalent and more people are interested in and demanding diverse transportation options.

 Off-road trails, dedicated bike lanes and sharrows are becoming more desired and expected by residents.
 There are numerous documented benefits of designing multi-functional streets that meet the needs of all users and many of them reach far beyond the effects of improving the transportation system.

 Large-scale multi-modal transportation planning in Cuyahoga County promotes a more complete network for transit, trails, and paths.
 County Planning’s Complete Streets Toolkit describes and demonstrates concepts for redesigning and reimagining roadways to encourage active forms of transportation such as walking and cycling.
 Cleveland Metroparks has an incredible network of existing trails and bike facilities, and completing the network will increase value and quality of life in all communities.
-County Planning is also one of the sponsors for the TLCI Eastside Greenway study that seeks to connect the east side of Cleveland with 18 Greater Cleveland communities through a unified trail network.
-Finally, on the advice of National Park Service advisors (Rivers, Trails and Conservation Assistance Program), County Planning convened leaders from key organizations involved with trails and bicycle facilities, and formed the Greater Cleveland Trails Leadership Network.
+County Planning is one of the sponsors for the TLCI Eastside Greenway study that seeks to connect the east side of Cleveland with 20 Greater Cleveland communities through a unified trail network.
+The enthusiasm generated by the Eastside Greenway study signaled County Planning and Cleveland Metroparks to launch a second study to complete the planning process for the remainder of the county.
+This Cuyahoga Greenways Plan will result in a comprehensive county-wide plan of recommended, feasible connections of both on- and off-road facilities for walking and biking options.
+Finally, on the advice of National Park Service advisors (Rivers, Trails and Conservation Assistance Program), County Planning convened leaders from key organizations involved with trails and bicycle facilities, and formed the Cuyahoga Greenway Partners, a collaboration of agencies and non-profits with direct responsibilities in the area of Active Transportation.
+The CGP works to assist project leaders in bringing these projects to completion,

-The Trails and Bikeway Plan depicted on the map includes existing, committed, planned and potential trails.
+The Trails and Bikeway Plan depicted on the map includes existing, planned and proposed trails.
 Activity nodes in the Greenprint Viewer suggest potential origins and destinations.

 - Available evidence in medical and public health journals indicate that more active lifestyles often lower the prevalence of important risk factors for heart disease.
 Access to safe pedestrian and bicycling facilities increases the probability that people will exercise more.